tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 This guide will help you set up [Open Authoring](/blog/introducing-visual-open-authoring#using-nextjs-to-enable-edit-mode) with Github using [_create-next-app_](https://nextjs.org/docs#setup).

 The [Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode) offered by Next.js allows us to load a separate set of data [depending on the "edit" (or "preview") mode](/blog/introducing-visual-open-authoring#using-nextjs-to-enable-edit-mode).
 With the help of the GitHub API, we can allow anyone to fork your site, make changes, and create a pull request from the Tina UI.
-Instead of writing locally to the filesystem via Git, the Tina GitHub helpers source data and commit to a "Working Repository".

 ## Summary